davidisinta/CPSC_419_Group_13_project/README.md

 - **Flask**: Backend Development

 ### Additional Features
+- **General User Side**: Interface for users to see location statuses and upvote location priority.
 - **Cluster Tech Side**: Interface for CTs to view assigned locations and update inventory counts.
 - **Admin Side**: Interface for administrators to interact with the location scheduling algorithm and manage system settings.